 The final stop on our Shoreditch Street art walking tour is Fashion Street.

-Further down the street is a portrait of a girl in vivid swirling colours by Mr Cenz, which he updated in 2024.
+Further down the street is a portrait of a girl in vivid swirling colours by Mr Cenz, which he regularly updates.
 There’s also a mix of graffiti and street art around the door of Mission E1.

 Fashion Street is the end of the street art walk.